A man working on sublimation designs on clothes while a girl wears the resulting dress.

 Criteria for Selecting Sublimation Fabrics

-When selecting fabrics for sublimation, several crucial factors come into play.
+When selecting sublimation fabric, 6 crucial factors come into play.
 These include:

-Smooth Texture: Fabrics with a smooth surface provide an even canvas for sublimation, ensuring that intricate details and vibrant colours are accurately transferred.
+2. Smooth Texture: Fabrics with a smooth surface provide an even canvas for sublimation, ensuring that intricate details and vibrant colors are accurately transferred.

-Colour Brilliance: Sublimation works best on light-coloured fabrics, as the process involves the application of transparent inks that blend with the fabric’s colour.
+3. Colour Brilliance: Sublimation works best on light-colored fabrics, as the process involves the application of transparent inks that blend with the fabric’s color.

 Importance of Fabric Selection in Sublimation Printing